melonproject-archive/documentation/chapters/fund.md

 #### Public Functions

-`function initialize(address[10] _spokes)`
+`function initialize(address[12] _spokes) public auth`

-This function requires firstly that the Spoke not be initialized, then takes an array of addresses of all Spoke- and component contracts, sets all members of the `routes` struct state variable and finally sets `initialized` = `true`.
+This function requires firstly that the Spoke not be initialized, then takes an array of addresses of all Spoke- and component contracts, sets all members of the `routes` struct state variable and finally sets `initialized` = `true` and the `owner` to address "0".
 &nbsp;

 `function engine() view returns (address)`